cellml/libcellml/docs/reference/sectionA_definitions.rst

       1. SHALL be a base 10 representation of an integer.

-   .. container:: issue-data-repr-neg-sign
+   .. container:: issue-data-repr-int-sign

       2. SHALL, when the integer being represented is negative, begin with the Basic Latin hyphen-minus character :unicode:`002D` as the sign indicator.

-   .. container:: issue-data-repr-in-euro-num
+   .. container:: issue-data-repr-int-euro-num

       3. SHALL, other than the sign indicator, consist only of :ref:`European numerals<specA_european_numeral>`.